interpreterapp/translation-for-free/README.md

 # translation-for-free
 Interpreter app vocal translation

+Join and use our free translation service for your app.

+### RULES ###

-Join and use our free translation service for you app.
-Send an emal to <a href='mailto:theinterpreterapp@gmail.com'>theinterpreterapp@gmail.com</a> with you text file or values.xml.
+1) Send an emal to <a href='mailto:theinterpreterapp@gmail.com'>theinterpreterapp@gmail.com</a> with you text file or values.xml attached.
+2) You will receive a zip file with all requested translations

-We require only a link in your app description and a credit description in your app.
+3) We require only a link to our app in your app description and third party credit in your app.